vishrut1308/InventorySystem/README.md

+# B.Tech Mini Project
-# Inventory System
+# DAIICT-Inventory System

-Created by Vishrut and Satyam, DAIICT
+Created by Vishrut (201901213) and Satyam (201901209), DAIICT

+# Project Description:
+We have developed an Inventory management system after observing the problem of Inventory faced by Clubs/Committees at Dhirubhai Ambani Institute For Information And Communication Technology.
+This system has the following features:

 # System Features
 1. Manage Users